jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 copy this uninstall script, the encryption key and the configuration module to the same folder (this is simpler, but not mandatory), and that should be enough.

+There are two versions of the `uninstall-kaspersky` file, one uses the `swmb.ps1` engine and the other one uses the minimum while being independent (standalone).

 ## More